syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 </body>
 {% endhighlight %}

-The output of the TreeGrid with checkbox enabled in task name column.
+The output of the tree grid with checkbox enabled in task name column is as follows:

 ![](Selection_images/Selection_img7.png)